shlokmotwani/product-service/README.md

 # 🛍️ E-Commerce Product Microservice

-A backend microservice built with **Java** and **Spring Boot** that manages product data.
-It integrates with the [Fake Store API](https://fakestoreapi.com/) to seed or fetch remote product information and persists it into a local database using **Spring Data JPA** for reliable storage and querying.
+A backend microservice built with **Java** and **Spring Boot** designed to handle product inventory.
+The application features a dual-service architecture that separates external data fetching from internal data management, ensuring a clear separation of concerns.

 ## 🚀 Key Features